International Journal of Global Environmental Issues (8 papers in press)

 by Suraj Sood

 Abstract: This article focuses on how a more reciprocally-beneficial relation between humans and planetary ecologies can be achieved.
-Global problems and their potential solutions are considered from the perspectives of research nonprofit The Millennium Project, the United Nations, the late cyberneticist Gregory Bateson, and the late psychoanalyst Felix Guattari.
-These approaches are contextualized within Ken Wilbers AQAL (all quadrants, all levels) epistemological framework with the intent of making the problems discussed more amenable to higher-level analysis and problem-solving methodology.
-Within and following this latter endeavor is an assessment of practical approaches to global problem-solving, including The Millennium Projects Global Futures Intelligence System (GFIS) and Barrett Browns Quadrant Dynamics: Thwarting or Supporting (Q-DyTS) algorithm.
-Lastly, a plural ethical approach is proposed and compared with American psychology, Guattaris ethico-aesthetic paradigm, and The Millennium Projects Global Challenge #15 (which concerns global ethics).
+Global problems and their potential solutions are considered from the perspectives of research non-profit The Millennium Project, the United Nations, the late cyberneticist Gregory Bateson, and the late psychoanalyst Felix Guattari.
+These approaches are contextualised within Ken Wilber's 'all quadrants, all levels' (AQAL) epistemological framework with the intent of making the problems discussed more amenable to higher-level analysis and problem-solving methodology.
+Within and following this latter endeavour is an assessment of practical approaches to global problem-solving, including The Millennium Project's Global Futures Intelligence System (GFIS) and Barrett Brown's Quadrant Dynamics: Thwarting or Supporting (Q-DyTS) algorithm.
+Lastly, a plural ethical approach is proposed and compared with US psychology, Guattari's ethico-aesthetic paradigm, and The Millennium Project's global challenge #15 (which concerns global ethics).

-Keywords: global problem-solving; AQAL; Sustainable Development Goals; The Millennium Project; United Nations; Felix Guattari; Gregory Bateson; Ken Wilber; mind; ecologies; plural ethics; psychology; GFIS; Q-DyTS; global solution networks.
+Keywords: global problem-solving; AQAL; sustainable development goals; The Millennium Project; United Nations; Felix Guattari; Gregory Bateson; Ken Wilber; mind; global environment; plural ethics; psychology; GFIS; Q-DyTS; global solution networks.

-Abstract: Efficient utilization of scarce resources is always the prime aim of every state to ensure social welfare while maintaining a clean and green environment for sustainable development.
-The growing threats of global warming and climate changes have called for the more sensible attention of the policy makers.
-Therefore, this study is an attempt to empirically investigate the linkages between corruption, democracy, tourism, and Carbon Dioxide (CO2) emissions (used for environmental degradation) for selected low, lower middle, upper middle, and high-income countries using disaggregate and aggregate panel data over the period 1995-2015.
-After checking the stationary properties of the data, Pedroni (1999) tests of cointegration were implemented for cointegration purposes.
-The Fully Modified Ordinary Least Squares (FMOLS) was employed for parameters estimation.
-The FMOLS results indicate corruption and tourism factors at disaggregate and aggregate levels as substantial contributors of CO2 emissions.
-These empirical results also reveal that corruption and tourism for low-income countries have higher impact on CO2 emissions compared to high-income countries.
-Besides, democracy in all panels with the exception of low income countries, has helped to reduce CO2 emissions.
-The Granger Causality Test results suggest that there is a bidirectional positive causality existing between democracy and tourism variables, as well as between corruption and CO2 emissions, and a unidirectional positive causality was found running from tourism to CO2 emissions and from tourism to corruption.
-The empirical finding of the study also suggests that though tourism is undeniably a source of economic growth, however, it should not be at the cost of environmental degradation.
-Similarly, high endemic corruption needs to be controlled, and unregulated CO2 emissions must be reduced in order to ensure sustainable development.
+Abstract: Efficient utilisation of scarce resources is always the prime aim of every state to ensure social welfare while maintaining a clean and green environment for sustainable development.
+Therefore, this study is an attempt to empirically investigate the linkages among corruption, democracy, tourism, and CO2 emissions for selected disaggregate and aggregate panel data over the period 1995-2015.
+The FMOLS results indicate that the corruption and tourism at disaggregate and aggregate levels are substantial contributors of CO2 emissions.
+These empirical results also reveal that corruption and tourism in low-income countries have a higher impact on CO2 emissions compared to high-income countries.
+Besides, democracy in all panels except low-income countries has helped to reduce CO2 emissions.
+Furthermore, tourism is undeniably a source of economic growth, however, it should not be at the cost of environmental degradation.
+Similarly, high endemic corruption needs to be controlled, and unregulated CO2 emissions must be reduced to ensure sustainable development.

 by Mengqi Xiong, Zhulu Lin, G. Padmanabhan

-Abstract: Lake Ashtabula, located in the Northern Great Plains of the United States, has been listed as a nutrients-impaired water body by the United States Environmental Protection Agency with high priority to develop Total Maximum Daily Load (TMDL) reduction plans.
+Abstract: Lake Ashtabula, located in the Northern Great Plains of the USA, has been listed as a nutrients-impaired water body by the United States Environmental Protection Agency with high priority to develop total maximum daily load (TMDL) reduction plans.
 The watershed draining into the lake is predominantly of agricultural land uses, which have changed considerably in recent years due to bioenergy policies.
 The region has also been experiencing a decade-long abnormally wet weather pattern since the early 1990s.
 A Soil and Water Assessment Tool model for Lake Ashtabula watershed was developed and calibrated to estimate annual sediment and nutrient loads into Lake Ashtabula under different land use and climate scenarios.
 The model could be used further for developing sediment and nutrient TMDLs for Lake Ashtabula and for identifying contributing areas targeted for watershed management and lake water quality improvement.